pivotal-sadubois/newsletter/newsletter-db/README_deploy_local.md

 ```

 # Accessing the database
-The database tools such as https://www.pgadmin.org/
+The database can be accessed and maintained with OSS tools such as PGAdmin over the web browser.
+Additionally its possible to acess ith by the commandline and the
+utility psql.
+The login credentials can be found in the docker-compose.yml configuration files.

 ## PostgreSQL Web Administration (pgadmin)
 PGAdmin is a web-based Graphical User Interface (GUI) management application used to communicate with Postgres and derivative relational databases on both local and remote.